UweGerdes/frontend-development/docker/README.md

 Otherwise you could add `-p 3086:3306` - you see a port number mapping, it should not collide with the server on my host system.

-To keep the database on your host you could set `-v /srv/docker/mysql:/var/lib/mysql` instead of `--volumes-from data`.
+To keep the database on your host you could set `-v /srv/docker/mysql:/var/lib/mysql`.

 To work with the database go to the `docker` directory and use: